Ign1s-Reiga/Paperlin/README.md

-# SpiKotlin - Kotlin Library for SpigotAPI
+# Paperlin - A Kotlin Library for PaperMC

 # Usage